Lateral-Link/haistack-coding-challenge/README.md

 - Change style to be more appealing (changed fonts, fixed layout, fixed css, added some colors)
 - Dropdown for actions instead of three buttons hardcoded
 - Footer with links to github and linkedin
+- Add a success message when creating, updating and deleting a candidate.

 ## Future Improvements